ain-soph/autovul/README.md

     deep architectures (`darts-i, darts-iii`) have larger cross entropy for extraction attack (around 0.5), and higher accuracy drop for poisoning attack (around 7%).

 ## Experiment Customization
-Use `-h` or `--help` flag for python files to check available arguments.
+Use `-h` or `--help` flag for example python files to check available arguments.